 • Vomiting

-When to See a Doctor About Chronic Cough
+When Should You See a Doctor About Chronic Cough?

 After eight weeks, you should see a healthcare provider to thoroughly examine the cause of your chronic cough.
 The symptoms will not go away until the underlying cause is treated.